marlonecobos/nichevol/README.md

 First, one of these functions helps in smoothing results from ancestral reconstructions.
-This is necessary to prevent misinterpretations of results from comparing reconstructed niches of ancestors with niches of descendants (younger ancestors or taxa of interest).
-Second, other functions help in representing results of previous analyses.
-For instance, they help in producing bar-like labels that represent the niche of a species, or, they can also be used to represent how niches have evolved across the phylogeny.
+This is necessary to prevent misinterpretations of results from comparing reconstructed niches of ancestors with niches of descendants.
+Other functions help in representing results of previous analyses.
+For instance, they help in producing bar-like labels that represent the niches of species, or they can be used to represent how niches have evolved across the phylogeny.

 #### Functions for simulation of virtual species

-This module is still under development, but it is intended to help in creating a suit of virtual species’ niches and their phylogenetic relationships to explore hypothesis of niche evolution.
+This module is still under development, but it is intended to help in creating a suite of virtual species’ niches and their phylogenetic relationships, to explore hypotheses of niche evolution.

 <br>